chipsalliance/caliptra-rtl/README.md

 `WORKSPACE`: Defines the absolute path to the directory that contains the Project repository root (called "Caliptra")

 Required for Firmware (i.e. Test suites) makefile:<BR>
-  `COMPILE_ROOT`: Absolute path pointing to the folder "src/integration" inside the repository<BR>
+  `SIM_TOOLS_TOP_COMPILE_ROOT`: Absolute path pointing to the folder `src/integration` inside the repository<BR>
   `TESTNAME`: Contains the name of one of the tests listed inside the `src/integration/test_suites` folder<BR>

 ## **Repository Overview** ##
 ```
 Caliptra
-|-- config
-|   |-- compilespecs.yml
-|   |-- pb_cmd_config_local
-|   `-- repo_config.json
-|-- etc
-|   |-- eda.bashrc
-|   |-- pipelines
-|   `-- setup.bashrc
 |-- LICENSE
 |-- README.md
-|-- SCA
-|   |-- Caliptra_ECDSA_project
+|-- VERSION.txt
-|   |-- Caliptra_ECDSA_project_sign
+|-- Release_notes.txt
-|   |-- Caliptra_masked_arith
+|-- Coming_soon.txt
-|   `-- common_python_scripts
 |-- src
-|   |-- aes
 |   |-- ahb_lite_bus
+|   |-- doe
 |   |-- ecc
 |   |-- hmac
 |   |-- hmac_drbg
 |   |-- integration
 |   |-- keyvault
 |   |-- libs
-|   |-- mbox
 |   |-- riscv_core
 |   |-- sha256
 |   |-- sha512
-|   |-- sim_irq_gen
+|   |-- soc_ifc
-|   `-- syn
 `-- tools
     |-- config
     |-- README
     `-- scripts
 ```
 The root of the repository is structured as shown above, to a depth of 2 layers.<BR>
-config/compilespecs.yml contains a tree of named sub-components in the system that will be built using the Playbook workflow.<BR>
-Each sub-component is associated with its own yaml file (located in src/<component>/config/compile.yml.
-Each of the compile.yml files defines a file list required to compile the component, and an optional testbench filelist for standalone simulation. <BR>
+Each sub-component is accompanied by a file list summary (located in src/<component>/config/<name>.vf) that comprises all the filenames required to compile the component, and an optional testbench filelist for unit-level simulation. <BR>
-Alongside each of the compile.yml files is a set of raw filelist files (.vf extension).
 VF files provide absolute filepaths (prefixed by the WORKSPACE environment variable) to each compile target for the associated component.<BR>
 The "Integration" sub-component contains the top-level fileset for Caliptra. `src/integration/config/compile.yml` defines the required filesets and sub-component dependencies for this build target.
 All of the files/dependencies are explicitly listed in `src/integration/config/caliptra_top_tb.vf`.
-Users may compile the entire design using only this filelist.<BR>
+Users may compile the entire design using only this VF filelist.<BR>
-`etc/` provides a set of configuration files that are used to initialize a terminal session for project build commands.<BR>

 ## **Scripts Description** ##

 `Makefile`: Makefile to generate SRAM initialization files from test firmware<BR>
-`gen_pb_file_lists.sh`: Internally used by Microsoft to generate project filelists (.vf)<BR>
+`run_test_makefile`: Wrapper used in Microsoft internal build flow to invoke Makefile<BR>
 `reg_gen.py`: Used to compile/export RDL files to register source code<BR>
+`reg_gen.sh`: Wrapper used to call `reg_gen.py` for all IP cores in Caliptra<BR>
+`reg_doc_gen.py`: Used to compile/export top-level RDL address map to register source code, defining complete Caliptra address space, and produces HTML documentation<BR>
-`run_test_makefile`: Wrapper used in Microsoft Playbook to invoke Makefile<BR>
+`reg_doc_gen.sh`: Wrapper to invoke `reg_doc_gen.py`<BR>
-`sim_config_parse.py`: Internal tool to extract generated yaml configuration file for simulation<BR>
+`integration_vector_gen.py`: Generates test vectors for crypto core tests<BR>
 `swerv_build_command.sh`: Shell script used to generate the SweRV-EL2 repository present in `src/riscv_core/swerv_el2`<BR>
-`syn/dc.tcl`: Synopsys DC compile script<BR>
-`syn/run_syn.py`: Wrapper to invoke dc.tcl<BR>

 ## **Simulation Flow** ##
 Steps:
 1. Setup tools, add to PATH (ensure riscv64-unknown-elf-gcc is also available)
 1. Define all environment variables above
-1. Create a scratch folder for build outputs (and cd to it)
+1. Create a run folder for build outputs (and cd to it)
+1. Invoke `${WORKSPACE}/Caliptra/tools/scripts/Makefile` with target 'program.hex' to produce SRAM initialization files from the firmware found in `src/integration/test_suites/${TESTNAME}`
+     - E.g.: `make -f ${WORKSPACE}/Caliptra/tools/scripts/Makefile program.hex`
 1. Compile complete project using `src/integration/config/caliptra_top_tb.vf` as a compilation target in VCS.
-1. Invoke `${WORKSPACE}/Caliptra/tools/scripts/Makefile` with target 'program.hex' to produce SRAM initialization files from the firmware found in `src/integration/test_suites/${TESTNAME}`
+When running the `vcs` command to generate simv, users should ensure that `caliptra_top_tb` is explicitly specified as the top-level component in their command to ensure this is the sole "top" that gets simulated.
-1. Simulate project with caliptra_top_tb as the top target
+1. Simulate project with `caliptra_top_tb` as the top target

 ## **NOTES** ##